Winter Weather Moving

 - Have a hot cup of Joe available.
 Hot drinks such as coffee, tea, or hot cocoa are a much welcomed gift to the people helping you move.

 - Have a plan in place with all concerned parties.
-If a winter storm is threatening your relocation, make sure you have a backup plan in case you need to reschedule your move.
+When a winter storm is threatening your relocation, make sure you have a backup plan in case you need to reschedule your move.
 If you have hired a professional moving company, find out their policy for winter conditions.
 Some movers are used working in winter weather and may not be willing to postpone your scheduled relocation.
 If the movers decide to postpone, make sure you speak to your real estate agent or landlord about staying a few extra days.
 If you’re unable to move out, then most likely the new tenants will be unable to move in as well.
 If you are unable to negotiate extra days, speak to the movers about your options.
 They may be able to load your belongings, but wait to deliver them to your new home.
 If this is the case, you’ll need short-term accommodation, such as storage on their truck, warehouse, or a storage unit.

 - Detail out your travel plans.
 Know your travel route and make sure you contact local authorities to determine if highways are open and safe to travel.
 Each state or province has a phone number and website to check that is regularly updated.
 As a backup, you may want to know the location of an overnight accommodation in case you need to stop.